owenshen24/golb/contents/Concept-Space#1.md

 But note that the majority of the work comes after noticing what to do.
 Once you've identified the template, most of the work comes in putting in the mental effort to fill it out.

 A corollary to this distinction is that the factors constraining actionability are much tighter than those which constrain concepts.
 When we care about finding ways to cluster items such that their solutions are similar, we are importing a bunch of additional real-world constraints.
 Concepts, on the other hand, live in our head and have no such requirement.
 As such, we can think of many, many more ways to categorize objects such that they share a common trait.
 (See, more generally: [overfitting](https://en.wikipedia.org/wiki/Overfitting)).

+Overall, I think the emphasis should be placed on the actionables of the specific situation.
+Categorization, at least for me, often comes with a sense of insight.
+And this insight often cues finality for me.
+In other words, after recognizing what concept is relevant to my situation,

 * something about how concepts can lead you to *just* categorize, and leave it at that. giving you a sense of false insight.